Does moving overseas mean having to learn a new language?

 So I figure I should, too.

-How best to learn?
-I decided to try total immersion and have just finished the last week of an eight-week program at a Spanish-language school in Antigua, Guatemala…
+I decided to try total immersion and recently finished the last week of an eight-week program at a Spanish-language school in Antigua, Guatemala…

 It was an amazing experience.